LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 method where we request API's url for every location from our list and process them in pipeline.

 Just be sure that you import ``aiohttp`` package and you change ``HTTPClientSource`` with our new specified ``LoadSource``.

+The final code will looks like this, you can copy paste it and try it by yourself.
 ::
     #!/usr/bin/env python3